Workforce Education & Training

 Workforce Retention Strategy Programs

 We are pleased to announce a new workforce retention strategy program that the California Department of Health Care Access and Information (HCAI) is currently implementing: the Medi-Cal Behavioral Health Loan Repayment Program.
-Our goal is for our providers to remain motivated to stay employed in our behavioral health system helping our clients in their wellness and recovery.
+Our goal is for our providers to remain motivated to stay employed in our behavioral health system, helping our clients in their wellness and recovery.

 The Five Statewide Programs Are:

-Medi-Cal Behavioral Health Student Loan Repayment Program (MBH-SLRP)
+Medi-Cal Behavioral Health Student Loan Repayment Program

-Application Cycle: OPEN
+2025 Application Cycle: Closed

 Medi-Cal Behavioral Health Scholarship Program